gmmorris/user_manual_for_me/README.md

 I like hearing about other people's challenges, it helps me get comfortable with my own, and gives me opportunities to share my own experience and ideas.

-I love teaching, mentor individuals externally of work, and am always open to taking on new mentees (time permitted).
+I love teaching, mentor individuals outside of the workplace, and am always open to taking on new mentees (time permitted).

 ## Other things to know about me